ardatan/graphql-mesh/README.md

 $ yarn graphql-mesh serve
 ```

-This will server a GraphiQL interface with your schema, so you'll be able to test it right away, before intergrating it to your application, you can try to run a test query.
+This will serve a GraphiQL interface with your schema, so you'll be able to test it right away, before intergrating it to your application, you can try to run a test query.

 This following will fetch all page views for Wikipedia.org on the past month: